 - Designated parking assignment.
 Your permit is typically only valid only in the locations for which it is assigned.
-However, for the Fall 2020 semester, students living in the Graduate College, Lakeside and Lawrence Apartments, or on Edwards Place, Dickinson Street, and University Place are also permitted to park in the West garage adjacent to Princeton Station or the North garage on Prospect Ave.
+However, until further notice, students living in the Graduate College, Lakeside and Lawrence Apartments, or on Edwards Place, Dickinson Street, and University Place are also permitted to park in the West garage adjacent to Princeton Station or the North garage on Prospect Ave.
 Overnight parking in commuter lots is not permitted.
 Please also note that parking at Western Way is no longer permitted due to construction impacts.
 Students may also make use of alternatives, including biking, walking, or TigerTransit.
 Students living off campus with a Commuting Grad permit should park in surface lots 20 or 19, or West or North garages.

 - Overnight parking and vehicle storage.
 Princeton University allows overnight parking at campus housing residences with the appropriate parking permit.
 Vehicles may not remain parked, unmoved in the same space for more than seven consecutive days.
 After seven days a vehicle is in violation, even with a valid parking permit displayed.
 No vehicle may remain parked in a University resident parking area while the resident has sublet their unit nor while the resident is not paying rent on the unit.